The uniform asymptotics for real double Hurwitz numbers with triple ramification I: the tropical correspondence: Acknowledgements

 \section{Statements and Declarations}

 The authors declare that they have no known competing financial interests or personal relationships that could have appeared to influence the work reported in this paper.

-\subsection{Acknowledgements}
+\section{Acknowledgements}

-The first author is grateful to Ilia Itenberg for pointing out the problem of asymptotic behavior of real double Hurwitz numbers when non-simple branch points are added to him during his visit to IMJ-PRG in 2020.
-The first author thank IMJ-PRG for their wonderful atmosphere.
-The authors would like to thank Chenglang Yang and Zhiyuan Wang for helpful discussions, and thank Jianfeng Wu and Ziteng Li for a careful reading on the manuscript.
+The first author is grateful to Ilia Itenberg for pointing out the problem of asymptotic behavior of real double Hurwitz numbers when non-simple branch points are added, during his visit to IMJ-PRG in 2020.
+The authors thank Di Yang for suggesting the problem of uniform asymptotics of double Hurwitz numbers, as well as for valuable discussions and suggestions.
+The authors would like to thank Chenglang Yang and Zhiyuan Wang for their helpful discussions, and they also thank Jianfeng Wu for carefully reading the manuscript.
 Y. Ding was supported by the National Natural Science Foundation of China (No.12101565), and the Natural Science Foundation of Henan (No. 212300410287).
 H. Liu was supported by the National Natural Science Foundation of China (No.12171439).